Circular saw: Hand-held circular saws for wood

-The saw can be designed for the blade to mount directly to the motor's driveshaft known colloquially as a sidewinder, or be driven indirectly by a perpendicularly mounted motor via worm gears, garnering considerably higher torque called a worm-drive saw.
+Saws can have two different types of linkages between the motor and the blade.
+In the type known colloquially as a sidewinder, the blade is mounted directly on the motor's driveshaft.
+In a worm-drive saw, the blade is driven by a perpendicularly mounted motor using worm gears, which give higher torque.

 The worm-drive portable circular saw was invented in 1923 by Edmond Michel.
 In 1924 Michel formed a partnership with Joseph Sullivan, and together they started the Michel Electric Handsaw Company, with the sole purpose of manufacturing and marketing the saw invented by Michel.
-The company later renamed itself Skilsaw Inc., Portable circular saws are often still called Skilsaws or Skil saws.
+The company later renamed itself Skilsaw Inc. Portable circular saws are often still called Skilsaws or Skil saws.
 Its successor is still sold by Skil as the model 77.
-To get around the Skil patents, Art Emmons of Porter-Cable invented the direct-drive sidewinder saw in 1928.
+To get around the Skilsaw patents, Art Emmons of Porter-Cable invented the direct-drive sidewinder saw in 1928.
 Recently smaller cordless circular saws with rechargeable batteries have become popular.

 Cold saw for metal

 Cold saw machines are circular saws that are used in many metal cutting operations.
 The saw blades used are quite large in diameter and operate at low rotational speeds, and linear feeds.
 There are three common types of blades used in circular saws; solid-tooth, segmental tooth, and the carbide inserted-tooth.
 The circular saw is typically fed into the workpiece horizontally, and as the saw advances into the material, it severs the material by producing narrow slots.
 The material is usually held in place during the cutting operation by means of a vise.
 The chips produced by cutting are carried away from the material by both the teeth of the blade as well as the coolant or other cutting fluid used.